War Raiders: Brand switches and hiatus (2021–2024)

 In the 2021 Draft, The Viking Raiders were drafted to the SmackDown brand.
 On February 19, 2022 at the Elimination Chamber, they were attacked by The Usos before their match for the SmackDown Tag Team Championship, but on the March 4 episode of SmackDown they unsuccessfully challenged the Usos for the titles.
 On the June 24 show of SmackDown the Viking Raiders would return with new gear and face paint, being called "The Vicious" Viking Raiders, and would violently attack The New Day & Shanky, turning heel, and began a feud with the New Day ending on the September 2 show of SmackDown in a Viking Rules Match (No rules, Falls Count Anywhere) which the Viking Raiders won.
 It was later reported that Erik suffered an injured foot in that match, and will be sidelined indefinitely, putting the team on hiatus.

 On the April 9, 2024, Ivar returned to NXT to challenge NXT North American Champion Oba Femi for the title but failed to defeat Femi at Week 2 of Spring Breakin'.
 On the May 14 episode of NXT, Ivar, Wes Lee and Josh Briggs were victims from a backstage attack by the returning Gallus.
 Ivar would later confirm that he is suffering from a spinal injury.

 Return (2024–present)

 In October 2024, cryptic messages began airing on Raw featuring Nordic characters that translate to "WAR" to promote the team's return.
-On the October 14 episode of Raw, Ivar and Erik returned defeating Alpha Academy reverting back to their War Raiders name and gimmick, re-establishing themselves as fan favourites.
+On the October 14 episode of Raw, Ivar and Erik returned defeating Alpha Academy reverting back to their War Raiders name and gimmick, re-establishing themselves as fan favorites.
 They would win the World Tag Team Championship from The Judgment Day (Finn Bálor and JD McDonagh) on the December 16 episode of Raw.
 At Night 1 of WrestleMania 41 on April 19, 2025, they lost the titles to The New Day (Kofi Kingston and Xavier Woods), ending their reign at 124 days.
 On June 2, Valhalla announced that WWE had chosen not to renew her contract.

+On the January 31 episode of AAA, The War Raiders are teased to make their debut 2 weeks later.
+On the February 2 episode of Raw, they were both attacked by Oba Femi.

+At Noche de Los Grandes on May 30, 2026, the War Raiders defeated Pagano and Psycho Clown to win the AAA World Tag Team Championships for the first time.
+At Triplemania 34 Night 2 on September 13, The War Raiders lost the titles to The Wagner Brothers (El Hijo de Dr. Wagner Jr. and Galeno del Mal) ending their reign at 106 days.